KrByczkow/rpi-test-env/README.md

 A test environment made for Raspberry Pi's

 ## Master Image Build Process

-The build process for the Master Image is simple, yet also straightforward.
-The Raspberry Pi Imager will be needed for this case.
+This describes the build process for the master image.

+### Build Image
+The [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager) will be needed.
 Using the Imager, you select the Raspberry Pi 4 Series, use the "Raspberry Pi OS Lite (64-bit)" by going into "Raspberry Pi OS (other)" menu, and selecting the drive.
 Clicking on "Next", you configure the OS.
 Within the General tab, the hostname is "rpi0", the username should "pi", and the user-chosen password.